 - (1) Mr. Steven Dean is not considered independent by virtue of his role as Chief Executive Officer ("CEO") - The number of Shares set out in the table above as Steven Dean's position includes 973,931 Shares owned or controlled by Steven Dean and 5,431,983 Shares owned or controlled by joint actors (as defined in MI 61-101) of Steven Dean, which he does not own or control.
-The number of warrants set out in the table above as Steven Dean's position includes 555,600 warrants held or controlled by Steven Dean and 3,333,333 warrants held or controlled by joint actors (as defined in MI 61-101) of Steven Dean, which he does not own or control. - (3) As such term is defined in National Instrument 52-110 Audit Committees ("NI 52-110"). - (4) Mr. Ryan Beedie is not considered independent by virtue of a material relationship with the Company, including his ownership of BIV Holdings Ltd. and Beedie Investments Limited, entities that collectively hold 28.0% of the Company's Shares.
+The number of warrants set out in the table above as Steven Dean's position includes 555,600 warrants held or controlled by Steven Dean and 3,333,333 warrants held or controlled by joint actors (as defined in MI 61-101) of Steven Dean, which he does not own or control - (3) As such term is defined in National Instrument 52-110 Audit Committees ("NI 52-110") - (4) Mr. Ryan Beedie is not considered independent by virtue of a material relationship with the Company, including his ownership of BIV Holdings Ltd. and Beedie Investments Limited, entities that collectively hold 27.8% of the Company's Shares - (5) Mr. William Armstrong served on the Audit Committee until March 30, 2021 - (6) The Health, Safety, Environment and Social Performance Committee was formed on August 27, 2021 - (7) Ms. Elise Rees was appointed to the Board and Audit Committee on May 3, 2021 and to the Compensation Committee on May 27, 2021.
+The Board of Directors met five times, the Audit Committee met three times and the Compensation Committee met twice since Ms. Rees was appointed to the Board of Directors, the Audit Committee and Compensation Committee, respectively. - (8) Ms. Lisa Ethans was appointed to the Board on August 10, 2021 and to the Audit Committee on August 27, 2021.
+The Board of Directors met three times and the Audit Committee met twice since Ms. Ethans was appointed to the Board of Directors and Audit Committee, respectively. - (9) Dr. Janis Shandro was appointed to the Board on August 10, 2021 and to the Nominating and Governance Committee on August 27, 2021.
+The Board of Directors met three times and the Nominating and Corporate Governance Committee met once since Dr. Shandro was appointed to the Board of Directors and Nominating and Corporate Governance Committee, respectively.